smithgeoffrey/go-coop/docker/README.md

     fe89c2315b33        coop                "/app/gobinary"     About a minute ago   Up About a minute   0.0.0.0:8081->8081/tcp   agitated_euclid

 ### Where are the Logs?

+### How should we test?

+### Now have Jenkins deploy the container instead of me running it manually after build

 ### How should we monitor?